cynthialmy/cynthialmy.github.io/_posts/2025-12-02-llm-prompt.md

 # author: Cynthia Mengyuan Li
 ---

 **LLM Prompting Is a Product Skill.** A year ago, I thought working with LLMs was mostly about writing good prompts.
 After shipping LLM-powered systems into real products with real users, real ops teams, and real consequences.
 I don’t believe that anymore.
 The hard part isn’t wording.
 The hard part is deciding **what context the model is allowed to see, when it sees it, and why**.

-That’s why I now think of *context engineering* as a core product management skill not a technical trick.
-It’s a way to force clarity in places where teams often stay vague.
+That's why *context engineering* should be treated as a core product management skill, not a technical trick.
+It's a way to force clarity in places where teams often stay vague.

 >Jump to [Prompt Library](#bonus-prompt-library) for a collection of prompt templates.

 ---

-## 1. How I think about context
+## 1. How to think about context

 A prompt isn’t an instruction to a model.
 It’s the **final expression of a context contract** between: